 Elvis and his parents are buried at the Graceland estate.
-These along with the stables, the racquetball court and swimming pool are all part of the tour.
+These along with the stables, the racquetball court, and swimming pool are all part of the tour.

-The Elvis Museum
+Tour the Elvis Museum

 Across the street is the Elvis Museum.
 This is actually where your Elvis experience begins.
 You will purchase your tickets here and before going by minibus to Graceland you will watch a short video.

 The museum houses all things, Elvis!
 There is an exhibit dedicated to his personal automobiles and those used in his movies as well as automobiles he promoted.
 If you are so inclined, you can view the costume he wore when performing as well as, his gold and platinum record.
 This is just the tip of the iceberg as they say.
-Also, on-site you will find Elvis’s personal plane, the Lisa Marie, which is open for touring.
+Also, on-site you will find Elvis’s personal plane, the Lisa Marie, which is open for tours.

 Of course, like any museum, you will find gift shops.
 Yes.
 Plural!
 There are multiple places to pick up a souvenir.
 Additionally, the museum offers three options for dining.
 However, don’t eat here.
 It’s outrageously expensive.

 Try the Arcade Diner for Elvis’ Favorite Sandwich

 If you want the authentic Elvis experience, you need to go to the Arcade Diner.
 Elvis was a regular at the diner in his early days and they still serve his favorite sandwich, Grilled Peanut Butter and Banana.
 They also offer the option of adding bacon.